aldaris/opensso/extensions/saml2ecp/README.txt

    ant build

 To start ECP,
-   ant ecp
+   $SAML2ECP_HOME/startecp <url>

 To test SAML2 ECP profile, you need at least one SP and one IDP.

 Setup SP and IDP as usual with the following extra steps:
 For SP:
 1. Instead of deploying
-$SAML2ECP_HOME/../../product/federation/openfm/built/dist/fam.war,
+$SAML2ECP_HOME/../../product/federation/openfm/built/dist/opensso.war,
-deploy $SAML2ECP_HOME/built/dist/fam.war.
+deploy $SAML2ECP_HOME/built/dist/opensso.war.
-This fam.war contains a filter ECPFilter.
+This opensso.war contains a filter ECPFilter.
 ECPFilter will let any request pass through except the request that accesses ecp/*.
 When processing these requests, ECPFilter will check if the user has valid session.
 If yes, it lets the request throught.
 If not, it will forward request to "/SPECP" which is SP sso init